halolimat/LNEx/README.md

 # LNExAPI - Deployment

 LNExAPI is a tool used to extract location names from text.
+This branch offers a way to deploy LNExAPI on your own host machine or VM.
 LNEx utilizes [Photon OSM](https://github.com/komoot/photon).
 Please ensure you have installed or have access to a deployment of Photon OSM.
+Configuration of IPs and ports will be required to ensure connection between these services.
+These configurations are explained below.

+The installation process requires 3 stages: Provision, Configuration, Launch.

+Once the installation is complete you can create a LNExAPI user and utilze the LNExAPI client Python package to interact with the API.

 ### Technology